paruljain/fsx/README.md

 * fsxWebServer.ps1

-   This script is a micro web server that servers SIMCONNECT over a RESTful API.
+   This script is a micro web server that serves SIMCONNECT over a RESTful API.
    * HTTP GET to /getall gets value of simulation variables configured in fsx.xml in JSON format
    * HTTP POST to /cmd allows transmission of events to FSX used to control user aircraft.
 The HTTP header must have Content-Type set to application/json.
 The body must be a JSON object as follows: